MIDIMinion/sound_stencils/README.md

 3. Click on a stencil int the window, then right click and select "show in finder"
 4. Drag and drop your downloaded stencil files into the folder you'd like to keep the stencils in

-### The stencils should now appear in your omnigraffle workspace stencil finder!
+### the stencils should now appear in your omnigraffle workspace stencil finder!